JSuryatenggara/ChIP-AP/wiki_markdowns/wiki_chipap_guide.md

 - Software update check implemented at the beginning of pipeline.
     - Informing users of newer version of ChIP-AP script(s) available on GitHub.

+Version 5.1
+- Peak reproducibility (IDR) calculations are now intergrated into ChIP-AP pipeline
+    - Using the IDR module, calculates IDR value of each peak in the full peak list: dataset_name_all_peaks_calculated.tsv
+- Reads aligned chr_alt, chr_fix, chrN_random, chrUn, and chrM in externally aligned .bam files are now properly filtered out

 <br>